kobalazs/laravel-restrict-soft-deletes/README.md

 # Usage
 1. Use RestrictSoftDeletes in your Model you want to have restricted
-2. Add a protected attibute to your Model class listing the foreign keys to be watched
+2. Add a protected attibute to your Model class listing the Eloquent relationships to be watched
-3. In case of a restricted deletion the trait will throw a `Netpok\Database\Support\DeleteRestrictionException` (HTTP 403)
+3. In case of an attempted deletion on a restricted model the trait will throw a `Netpok\Database\Support\DeleteRestrictionException` (HTTP 403)

 # Example
 ```
+namespace App;

 use Illuminate\Database\Eloquent\Model;
 use Illuminate\Database\Eloquent\SoftDeletes;
 use Netpok\Database\Support\RestrictSoftDeletes;